Sweet Minou Mystery

 “Good morning April,” said Tony as his hands made the exact smooth movements he’d been making before she’d stepped in, and then wrapped up his work and moved on to checking the sourdough.
 “I started the tart crusts for you first thing, they should be cooling now.”

-April broke her business trance (she got that from her mother, among some other “quirks”…), caught her dad’s eye, grinned back at him, and nodded that she was as ready as she’d every be.
+April broke her business trance, caught her dad’s eye, grinned back at him, and nodded that she was as ready as she’d ever be.
 They knew that every day, although basically the same thing, was like a fresh launch into new territory.
 Every day the product was new, and it could fail, although they tried their hardest to avoid that - it could be loved or hated or tepidly reviewed.
 Even the greatest triumph didn’t last.
 Really they were performers and this was their show.
 The clock commanded them and the audience awaited.

 “Hey I had a pretty nice breakfast this morning, could you tell me what morsel I popped into my mouth from the top rack over there,” Leo pointed a knotty finger at the speed rack in the corner where the finished chocolates were ready to be set in little papers and hoisted upstairs or packed for ready-made boxes.

-April glance over at the little mahogany lumps lined up very politely on the tray.
-“Ah, Colombian Sierra Nevada single-origin dark chocolate truffle with vanilla bean and just a hiiiint of sea salt,” April rattled off, she had just finished rolling them last night.
+April glanced over at the little mahogany lumps lined up very politely on the tray.
+“Ah, Colombian Sierra Nevada single-origin dark chocolate truffle with vanilla bean and just a hint of sea salt,” April rattled off, she had just finished rolling them last night.

 “Mmm, mmm!
 Magnificent, don’t mind if I wrap up a box for your mom do you?”
 April’s dad knew how much work she put into her hand-rolled truffles, so always asked before hoarding anything.